FgTe/cookieUtil/README.md

 1. **name**(String required) name of cookie you set
 2. **value**(String required) value of cookie you set
 3. **options**(Object) an object describing options of cookie you set
-   >Expected propertys of this object is follow:
+   >Expected propertys of this object follow:
    ```
    {
      expires, /*Date*/